esstat17/Note-For-Posts/README.md

-# WordPress Plugin Boilerplate
+# Note for Posts and WordPress Plugin Boilerplate

-A standardized, organized, object-oriented foundation for building high-quality WordPress Plugins.
+Adding note to Wordpress post or any post types such as page, attachment, woocommerce products, easy digital downloads and other registered Wordpress Post Type.

+Employs the best coding pratices for you to create your own plugin by providing you a quick TODOs to make an easier modification and customization.

-## 7 Quick TODOS
+## Quick TODOS
-Getting rid of too many `Plugin Name` related edits.
-Have a quick edits and your ready to go.
+Just find and replace text using your favorite editor such as sublime, notepad++, text wrangler, etc
+### Only Replace If You Are Creating Your Own Plugin
+ * @todo replace Plugin Name
+ * @todo replace Plugin URI
+ * @todo replace Description
+ * @todo replace Version
+ * @todo replace Text Domain
+ * @todo replace Author
+ * @todo replace Author URI

+Find and Replace to each files.
+ * @todo Note_For_Posts - Find all and replace text
+ * @todo N4P - Find all and replace text
+ * @todo n4p - Find all and replace text
-* @todo 1.
-Replace all TODOS
+ * @todo NOTE_FOR_POSTS - Find all and replace text

-The rest documents are from Original Repo.
+Don't forget to change the filename to your own custom plugin.

 ## Contents

-The WordPress Plugin Boilerplate includes the following files:
+The Note for Posts Plugin includes the following files:

 * `.gitignore`.
 Used to exclude certain files from the repository.
 * `CHANGELOG.md`.
 The list of changes to the core project.
 * `README.md`.
 The file that you’re currently reading.
-* A `note-for-post` directory that contains the source code - a fully executable WordPress plugin.
+* A `note-for-posts` directory that contains the source code - a fully executable WordPress plugin.

 ## Features
-* Get rid of too many "Plugin Name" edits.
+* Able to add custom notes (testimonials, feedbacks, comments, etc) to a particular post type such as page, post, product (Woocommerce), download (Easy Digital Downloads), and other registered post type.
+* Able to display results through widget and shortcode.
 * The Boilerplate is based on the [Plugin API](http://codex.wordpress.org/Plugin_API), [Coding Standards](http://codex.wordpress.org/WordPress_Coding_Standards), and [Documentation Standards](https://make.wordpress.org/core/handbook/best-practices/inline-documentation-standards/php/).
-* All classes, functions, and variables are documented so that you know what you need to be changed.
+* All classes, functions, and variables are well-documented so that you know what you need to be changed.
 * The Boilerplate uses a strict file organization scheme that correspond both to the WordPress Plugin Repository structure, and that make it easy to organize the files that compose the plugin.
 * The project includes a `.pot` file as a starting point for internationalization.

 ## Installation

-The Boilerplate can be installed directly into your plugins folder "as-is".
-You will want to rename it and the classes inside of it to fit your needs.

 Note that this will activate the source code of the Boilerplate, with real functionalities such as meta boxes, custom post type, shortcodes, taxonomies, admin settings.

-## WordPress.org Preparation

-The original launch of this version of the boilerplate included the folder structure needed for using your plugin on the WordPress.org.
-That folder structure has been moved to its own repo here: https://github.com/DevinVinson/Plugin-Directory-Boilerplate

 ## Recommended Tools